TStrong85/599G1-Project/index.md

 For this test I wanted to compare how the training process would differ if the time limit was reset on reaching a checkpoint against the time limit being fixed.
 - *my_karts_random_7* used a penalty of -0.0001 per frame and 30 second fixed time limit
 - *my_karts_smallturns_2* used a penalty of -0.001 per frame and 20 second time limit that was refreshed upon hitting a checkpoint
 Note that I used only the small turn tiles as a compromise between the simplicity of only straight tiles and the complexity of using all the tiles that was revealed in the previous experiment.
-Looking at the graphs, using the checkpoint time bonus with a higher penalty per frame had a significant beneficial affect on how fast the model trained.
-Based this, it would be interesting to see how using a longer fixed timer or using a shorter refreshing timer would affect training.
+Looking at the graphs, using the checkpoint time bonus with a higher penalty per frame had a significant beneficial effect on how fast the model trained.
+Based on this, it would be interesting to see how using a longer fixed timer or using a shorter refreshing timer would affect training.
 ![graphs relating to time bonus experiment](Timing_figs.PNG)